openSUSE/news-o-o/_posts/2010-07-08-the-devil-is-in-the-details.markdown

 ## Page Locations

 This is the first thing you have to learn.
 You can't just simply throw your page into en.opensuse.org/My_great_page anymore.
-You have to use a little bit of the Grey matter that was given to you and place your pageÂ  into the correct namespace.
+You have to use a little bit of the Grey matter that was given to you and place your page  into the correct namespace.

 The rules are actually pretty simple: